shrutipandit707/SVM-Letter-Recognition/README.md

 # SVM Letter Recognition
-> In this case study, we are attempting to solve a real world business problem using Exploratory Data Science techniques.
-We will be understanding and solving a risk analytics problem in Banking and Financial Domain.We will be checking how data can be used effectively to solve business problems like defaulters prediction in Loan Lending club
+> In this case study, we are attempting to solve a real world business problem using Support Vector Machine techniques.
+We will be understanding and solving a Letter Recognition Problem.

 ## Table of Contents
 * [General Info](#general-information)